FawazdeenAbimbola/ipAddressLocator/README.md

 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: Node.js
-- **Geolocation API**: You will need to integrate a geolocation API service (e.g., IP Geolocation API, GeolocationDB, etc.) to fetch the IP address details.
+- **Geolocation API**: You will need to integrate a geolocation API service to fetch the IP address details.

 ## Usage
 - Enter the IP address you want to locate in the provided input field.